torstenstern/ps-lab-aws-cloud-ngfw/README.md

 # Update existing VPC's

-in that Lab part you will update the existing VPCs to use a second Availability Zone.
+in that Lab part you will expand the existing VPCs to use a second Availability Zone.
+For that you have to create in each VPC a second subnet in the **Availability Zone B**.

 ## Design
 ![](https://raw.githubusercontent.com/torstenstern/ps-lab-aws-cloud-ngfw/main/pictures/Screenshot%202022-09-07%20at%2017.50.42.png)